Szaroslav/concurrency-theory-agh-course/lab06/README.md

 ```

 #### Computation Foata normal form (FNF) of $DW$
+Uses algorithm from chapter _2.4. a simple algorithm to compute normal forms_ from __"Partial Commutation and Traces"__ by V. Diekert and Yves Metivier.
+The algorithm consists of creating stack for every letter of alphabet, using the prevously computated dependency relation $DW$ of the word.
+From right to left fills appropriate stacks with letters of word $l$, next fills with empty markers every stack, which letter $l$ is dependent with (different than $l$).
+Repeat until stacks are not empty.

 ##### `main.py`
 ```py
   # Create and print Foata normal form based on the input word.